-The MS in Cellular Biology and Anatomy program emphasizes training in basic and translational clinical research.
+The M.S. in Cellular and Molecular Medicine emphasizes training in basic and translational clinical research.
 Students can also pursue a graduate certificate in Biomedical Sciences from the Department of Cellular and Molecular Medicine.

 Cognitive Science is the interdisciplinary study of the mind.
 Typical research areas of cognitive science include judgment and decision making, language comprehension and production, language acquisition, visual recognition of objects and events, goal directed movement in complex environments and consciousness.

 The Ph.D. program in Genetics focuses on traditional Genetics as well as the holistic and integrative discipline of Systems Biology.

 Program graduates acquire key research and communications skills, developing their abilities in areas including scientific writing, problem solving, and quantitative literacy.

 The MS in Medical Pharmacology program trains biomedical scientists with advanced technical expertise.
 The M.S. program provides rigorous scientific training and on-the-job experience.

 The Ph.D. program in Medical Pharmacology prepares students for research careers in academia, industry, or government.
 Students experience medical research hands-on through participation in well-funded, multidisciplinary research programs.
 Graduates from the Ph.D. program possess advanced scientific knowledge in pharmacology.

 The Ph.D. program in Neuroscience is designed to provide students with the knowledge and tools that they will need to embark on careers as educators and researchers.
 Students design individually-tailored programs that provide a thorough grounding in the field as a whole, while exploring chosen areas of specialization more deeply.